dsoto/ensp-202-notes/motivation.md

 ## Models

+We will learn how to create simple models that enable us to gain insight into the problem we are investigating.

 - A simplified representation of a problem we'd like to solve
+- A model is an approximation that allows us to think about the world
 - Models:
     - rectangle
     - linear increase or decrease